|

 • VFT meter for monitoring voltages, frequency, and life hours

-The results were pretty promising, I didn’t find this beast under power.
+Capacity Test: Since WGen9500DF contains a beast 4-Stroke OHV Engine of 457cc with long-lasting cast iron sleeves, I Start my test with a 3 tons (40,000 BTU) central AC unit with 7000+ starting and 6000 running wattages.
+The result is pretty awesome I didn’t find this beast under power.
 I also run my drills, different saws, ovens, washing machines, etc. I must say this is one of the most powerful dual-fuel generators I have ever seen in my life.

 NOTE: The tests were conducted on both gasoline and propane separately.
-With gasoline, I am able to draw 9300 Running and 12000 surge Watts, however, with propane I got 8200 Running and 11000 surge Watts.
+With gasoline, I am able to draw 9300 Running and 12000 surge Watts, however with propane I got 8200 Running and 11000 surge Watts.

 Runtime Test: The unit comes with 6.6 gallons of a fuel tank with the option to attach a propane hose, I have conducted the following tests.

-• At 75% load on gasoline, I got 9.5 hours of runtime.
+• With a 75% load on gasoline, I got 9.5 hours of runtime.

-• At 50% load on gasoline, I got 13.8 hours.
+• With a 50% load on gasoline, I managed to get 13.8 hours.

-• With a 40-lb propane tank, I got 6 hours at 70% load, however, at 50% load I got around 8 to 8.5 hours.
+• With a 40lbs propane tank, I am getting 6 hours with 70% load, however, with 50% load I am getting 8 – 8.5 hours.

-• High Capacity
+• High capacity

 • Efficient on both gasoline and propane